NVIDIA/nvbmc-docs/security/spdm-solution.md

 Secure communication:
 - [DSP0277 Secured Messages using SPDM Specification](https://www.dmtf.org/sites/default/files/standards/documents/DSP0277_1.0.0.pdf)

+#### MCTP connection
+The library provides means to discover all MCTP devices.
+This is done using dbus discovery mechanism implemented in ctrld in libmctp.
+And the library provides API to send messages over MCTP.

 ### SPDM deamon - *spdmcppd*
 SPDM deamon could work as a single threaded process and could be implemented using a similar